shivam-0510/CodePulse/README.md

-# CodeEditor - Compile and Execute code in 40+ languages
+# CodePulse - Compile and Execute code in 40+ languages

 ⚡️ A code editor that compiles and runs your code on the web.
 ## Features: